Adnuntius/documentation/adnuntius-advertising/conversions/conversion.md

 Note: Pixels require third-party cookies to function correctly, which may be blocked by the user's privacy settings.

 The most simple pixel tag is shown below.
-This pixel will automatically record the conversion to the most recent impression coming from a CPA line-item for the advertiser.
+This pixel will automatically record the conversion to the most recent impression coming from a conversion tracking line-item for the advertiser.

 ```html
 <img src="https://delivery.adnuntius.com/pixelc.gif?eventType=<event-id>">